(includes Waterloo Creek and Myall Creek Massacres)

 I make this statement to you, not from a wish to prevent his receiving assistance from the compassionate; but I think that you will agree with me that truth only should be made use of for that purpose.15

 Deloitte was being petty.
 John Ireland had worked his passage home, he was now unemployed, and (according to the Curtis reportage) he had not claimed to have ‘scarcely a decent covering’.
 All the same, there is something about that last sentence that would have suggested to the reading public that in Deloitte’s opinion, Ireland was being dishonest.
 It implied that once again some very good people had been duped.
+Perhaps Ireland’s tendency to withhold information had not gone down well with Deloitte.

 Little wonder that Ireland was disgruntled when Curtis approached him.
 The Times journalist was unsuccessful in getting much for the forthcoming book that he was now anxious to rush to press.
 Ireland, with his own book deal in mind, was back to being uncommunicative, although he did, for the sake of accuracy, agree to check the manuscript.
 Curtis was lucky that there were no stringent copyright laws then, because he shamelessly plundered the Brockett and Wemyss books then tossed in some homilies from other sources and some word-for-word copies of other accounts.
 Curtis did a reasonable job with the section of his book devoted to the Stirling Castle.
 Most of his book had already been laboriously type-set before the Greenes appeared at Mansion House, and he was forced to defend their behavior in his book to avoid a costly re-typeset.
 The section on the Charles Eaton is a swift cut-and-paste job and it shows.